rdhadda/QuizKombat/README.md

 ![QuizKombat](documentation/colour-scheme.png)

-I opted for an arcade style theme with neon light effects.
-The colour pallete was created using the [coolors](https://coolors.co/) website.
+My choice was an arcade theme complete with neon light effects.
+I think this adds a retro feel to the website.
+The [coolors](https://coolors.co/) website was used to develop the colour palette.

-For the correct and incorrect classed I chose the following colour pallete.
+For the correct and incorrect classes I chose the following colour pallete.

 ![QuizKombat](documentation/correct_incorrect.png)